MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableIOAVProtection

-Indicates whether Windows Defender scans all downloaded files and attachments.
+Specifies whether Windows Defender scans all downloaded files and attachments.
 Valid values are:

 - $true: Windows Defender doesn't scan all downloaded files and attachments.
 - $false: Windows Defender scans all downloaded files and attachments.
 This is the default value.